-Proposal 4-Ratification of Independent Registered Public Accounting Firm.
-The appointment of Grant Thornton LLP as our independent registered public accounting firm for the year 2017 will be ratified if a majority of the shares of Class A Common Stock present or represented by proxy and entitled to vote, vote in favor.
+Proposal 3-Ratification of Independent Registered Public Accounting Firm.
+The appointment of Grant Thornton LLP as our independent registered public accounting firm for the year 2018 will be ratified if a majority of the shares present or represented by proxy and entitled to vote, vote in favor.
 Abstentions with respect to the ratification of the appointment of Grant Thornton, LLP as our independent registered public accounting firm will have the effect of a vote against the proposal.

-Proposal 5-Approval of Amendment to SemGroup Amended and Restated Certificate of Incorporation.
-The approval of the amendment to our Amended and Restated Certificate of Incorporation requires the affirmative vote of a majority of the outstanding shares of Class A Common Stock entitled to vote.
+Proposal 4-Approval of Amendment to SemGroup Amended and Restated Certificate of Incorporation, as Amended.
+The approval of the amendment to our Amended and Restated Certificate of Incorporation, as amended, requires the affirmative vote of a majority of the outstanding shares entitled to vote.
 Abstentions will have the effect of a vote against the proposal.

-A broker non-vote will have no effect on the outcome of the election of directors or Proposals 2, 3 and 4.
-A broker non-vote will have the same effect as a vote against Proposal 5.
+A broker non-vote will have no effect on the outcome of the election of directors or Proposals 2 and 3.
+A broker non-vote will have the same effect as a vote against Proposal 4.

-O: How will my shares be voted if they are held in a broker's name?
+Q: How will my shares be voted if they are held in a broker's name?

-If you hold your shares through an account with a bank or broker, the bank or broker may vote your shares on some matters even if you do not provide voting instructions.
-Brokerage firms have the authority under the New York Stock Exchange ("NYSE") rules to vote shares on certain matters (such as the ratification of independent registered public accounting firm) when their customers do not provide voting instructions.
-However, on other "non-routine" matters, when the brokerage firm has not received voting instructions from its customers, the brokerage firm cannot vote the shares on that matter and a "broker non-vote" occurs.
-The election of directors, the proposal seeking approval, on an advisory basis, of the compensation paid to our named executive officers, the advisory vote proposal regarding the frequency of an advisory vote on the compensation of our named executive officers, and the proposal to approve the amendment to our Amended and Restated Certificate of Incorporation are considered "non-routine" matters.
+A: If you hold your shares through an account with a bank or broker, the bank or broker may vote your shares on some matters even if you do not provide voting instructions.
+Brokerage firms have the authority under the New York Stock Exchange ("NYSE") rules to vote shares on certain matters (such as the ratification of independent registered public accounting firm and approval of the amendment to our Amended and Restated Certificate of Incorporation, as amended) when their customers do not provide voting instructions.
+However, on "non-routine" matters, when the brokerage firm has not received voting instructions from its customers, the brokerage firm cannot vote the shares on that matter and a "broker non-vote" occurs.
+The election of directors and the proposal seeking approval, on an advisory basis, of the compensation paid to our named executive officers, are considered "non-routine" matters.
 Accordingly, if you hold your shares through an account with a bank or broker, such organization may not vote your shares on these important proposals unless you have provided specific instructions as how to vote on these proposals.
 Please be sure to give specific voting instructions to your bank or broker so that your vote may be counted.